ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ## Attributes

-The components have a shared API language for customizing their options.
-This makes it easier to port the configuration steps across all the interactive components.
+The interactive experience elements from `amp-story-interactive` share an API language for customizing options.

 ### id (required for binary-poll, poll, quiz)

-Identifies the interactive component, and is used to compose the interactiveId that is sent to the backend.
+Element ID that identifies the interactive component in the story, and is used to compose the [`interactiveId`](#interactiveId) that is sent to the backend.
 Should be unique for each component in the story.

 ### endpoint (required for binary-poll, poll, quiz)